dictyBase/dicty-hooks/docs/useVirtualList.md

 # useVirtualList 📃

-Provides a virtual list based on the number of elements to render, how big each row is, and the size of the viewport.
+Provides a virtual list based on the number of elements to render, how big each row is, the size of the viewport and overscan amount (optional).
 Components using this hook are expected to provide an outer container using a ref, and an inner container with `relative` position and `height` based on `data.length * rowHeight`.

 ## Usage